 The notary is legally bound to act as an impartial middleman between buyer and seller.
 He or she checks the land register to see whether the property can be sold at all; and if it can be, whether there are any restrictions on its use.
 The contract spells out the obligations of each party and the measures to be taken in the event of default.
 Once it is signed, the notary registers the change of ownership with the municipal government and enters the property in the land register.

 It isn't widely known that the buyer may choose his or her own notary, and it is recommended that expatriates exercise this option, choosing a notary who speaks English.

 At the actual signing ceremony the notary reads the contract of sale verbatim and is required to be certain that both parties fully understand its content.
-The buyer may ask questions and interrupt the proceedings if a clause isn't completely understood.
-Since the reading must be in the German language, the buyer has the right to have a professional interpreter present, though this will be an additional cost.
+All parties may ask questions and interrupt the proceedings if a clause isn't completely understood.

 Among the most important things a contract must show are:

 - Whether the names and addresses of the parties and the details of the property are correctly noted.
 This is crucial as an error, especially in the property details, could at least partially invalidate the contract.